ddmitov/perl-executing-browser-qtwebengine/README.md

 ## Security

 * PEB does not need and does not implement a server process.
-* PEB Perl scripts can not be called from web pages.
+* PEB can not access any web content.
 * PEB Perl scripts are executed locally with no sandbox.

 ## Limitations

 * No Perl scripting inside frames
 * No pop-up windows
+* No access to web content
 * No printing
 * No AppImage support